 Juvenile Programs

-Comet Pride School Resource Officer
+Comet Pride School Resource Officers

-The Grand Ledge Police Department is proud to work with the Grand Ledge School District through the Comet Pride School Resource Officer.
-Through this partnership we are able to maintain an office right in the main office of the high school to have a police presence during the entire school day, including before and after regularly scheduled classes.
-Officer Chris Chester is currently assigned to the position and works closely with administration staff to ensure the safety and security of both students and staff.
-If you have any concerns, don't hesitate to email Officer Chester.
+The Grand Ledge Police Department (GLPD) is proud to work with the Grand Ledge School District and provide two Comet Pride School Resource Officers.
+Through this partnership, GLPD maintains offices in the main office of Grand Ledge High School and Beagle Middle School, ensuring a police presence during the entire school day, including before and after regularly scheduled classes.
+School Resource Officers work closely with the administrative staff to ensure the safety and security of both students and staff.

 Youth Liaison Officer